 There are 2 main routes private landlords can take to regain possession of their property under the Housing Act 1988 – Section 8 and Section 21.

-The following link provides guidance on how to get your property back; which route to use and information on what to do if your tenant refuses to leave.
-Evicting tenants
+The following link provides guidance on how to get your property back; which route to use and information on what to do if your tenant refuses to leave - Evicting tenants in England and Wales

 Notices and Prescribed Forms